HadeelAlsheraifi/HadeelAlsheraifi/README.md

 - 🧠 I’m looking to collaborate on CSR Software Development Programs.
 - 📫 How to reach me: ehadeeel@gmail.com

-// I was driven by curiosity to learn programming, I fall in love with it, ended up coding daily:)
+// it started with curiosity , in love with it, ended up coding daily:)